 1. Monthly Analytics Reporting

-Staying organized and creating a monthly analytics report is not only a great way to track your progress and be able to grow, it can also help identify potential trends early on or show areas of weakness that you can improve towards.
+Staying organized and creating a monthly analytics report is not only a great way to track your progress and enable growth, it can also help identify potential trends early on or show areas of weakness that you can improve upon.

 2. Paid Media Research